Lydia Watson1

 Lilias Ann Mailer Hannington was the daughter of Robert Hannington.2 She married George Carlyle Emslie, Baron Emslie, son of Alexander Emslie and Jessie Blair, in 1942.1 She died in 1998.1

 From 1942, her married name became Emslie.
-As a result of her marriage, Lilias Ann Mailer Hannington was styled as Baroness Emslie on 11 February 1980.
+After her marriage, Lilias Ann Mailer Hannington was styled as Baroness Emslie on 11 February 1980.

 Citations